DexterHuang/CyberCodeOnline/UpdateNote.md

 ### **2021/01/31- v0.316**
  * Added `Rare Synaptic Acceleration Transmitter` in Trinoky Mart, increases speed for 40% for 20 min, instead of 5% for 10 min, also stackable
  * Added `Unit` currency, used to purchase rare items, you can only aquire this currency through IAP
+ * New NPC Dialogues at the Trinoky Mart

 ### **2021/01/30- v0.316**
  * Fix issue where sometimes donator benefit suddenly disappears